Effectiveness of lean management in construction

 Sign up to view the full document!

 Obtaining a good quality for the final product starts by setting better quality management schemes among the workers in the organisation.
 In construction, the quality of the final product depends on the manner in which he initial steps were carried out.
 For instance, in modular construction, the units cannot match properly if the engineer failed to effectively perform his assignments (Forbes and Syed, 230).
 In some instances, where managers are not keen on following up, workers may be productive in accomplishing tasks that may cause future collisions of schedules.
 Productivity can be brought to term by a management element known as delegation of duties.
 In a large project where many activities are progressing synchronously, a single manager may not be able to monitor all the activities.
+The best way to handle such projects is to delegate duties to the other employees who can double up as supervisors (Forbes and Syed, 23).

 Sign up to view the full document!